FFMarcos/Flame-Factory-challenge/readme.md

 ## Things that are interesting to see how you resolve ( optional )

-- What will happen when we fetch all the data ?
+- What will happen when we fetch all the data  and reach the botom of the page?
-- How will you handle the backend errors ?
+- How will you handle the backend errors, such as the 'Internal Server Error' ?
 - How will you retry the fetch if it fails ?
 - Using Tailwind is a plus !